apache/datasketches-website/docs/Density/DensitySketch.md

 The findings allow for significantly faster optimization in large-scale machine learning.
 By reducing a massive dataset into a much smaller coreset, researchers can perform complex calculations (like training a logistic regression model) with a fraction of the computational cost while maintaining a high level of accuracy.

 <a id="inspiration"></a>
-### Our implementations was inspired by the following implementation, example, and tests by Edo Liberty:
+### Our implementations was inspired by the following code, example, and tests by Edo Liberty:
 * **Code:** https://github.com/edoliberty/streaming-quantiles/blob/f688c8161a25582457b0a09deb4630a81406293b/gde.py
 * **Example** https://github.com/edoliberty/streaming-quantiles/blob/f688c8161a25582457b0a09deb4630a81406293b/gde_example_usage.ipynb
 * **Tests** https://github.com/edoliberty/streaming-quantiles/blob/f688c8161a25582457b0a09deb4630a81406293b/gde_test.py